 Laptop ban from Europe

 Initially, the ban was only meant to apply for flights to the USA from eight countries in Africa and the Middle East.
 However, later newspapers across Europe were filled with headlines that the ban would extend to various European countries.
-It wouldn’t concern a total ban, laptops were still allowed on if they were checked-in; not in the cabin, but in the hold.
+It would not concern a total ban, laptops were still allowed on if they were checked-in; not in the cabin, but in the hold.
 The problem was that Lithium-Ion batteries, which are found in many laptops, can very rarely spontaneously combust; the most recent example of this was the Samsung Note, which caused controversy in 2016 for its many cases of combustion.

 Putting out battery fires can be difficult, especially if they are in the baggage hold where nobody can reach them during the flight.
 Furthermore, it might even be possible to detonate an explosive from a distance once the baggage with the laptop in it has been checked-in.
 The proposition of the US government to transport laptops in the baggage hold was therefore not appreciated by the airlines and European governments.

-These extra checks don’t just apply to flights from Europe.
+These extra checks do not just apply to flights from Europe.
 Even the eight countries on the electronics ban list still have to deal with it.
 As soon as the airlines of flights from these countries can show that they have adequately implemented these additional checks, the laptop ban can be fully lifted.

 British travellers headed to the USA can thus bring their laptops and other electronics without trouble.
 The ban might still exist for a select few countries, but even in those cases, the laptop will simply be put inside the main luggage during check-in and placed in the baggage hold of the plane.